mjtomei/inflation/inflation_analysis.md

 *Figure 9: Data from BLS median hourly wages and average price data.*

-Maria discovers that milk has gotten cheaper in work-time terms—20% less labor to buy a gallon than in 1990.
+Maria discovers that milk has gotten cheaper in work-time terms (20% less labor to buy a gallon than in 1990).
 But the proteins her family relies on have gotten dramatically more expensive: eggs require 35% more work time, ground beef 42% more.
-Avian flu, environmental constraints on cattle production, the land-intensity of protein—these factors are invisible in aggregate CPI, which averages everything together.
+Avian flu, environmental constraints on cattle production, the land-intensity of protein: these factors are invisible in aggregate CPI, which averages everything together.
 Maria's grocery basket hasn't experienced 2.7% inflation.
 Her basket has inflated faster than her wage.

 ### 6.3 Why Do Necessities Cost More?